NathanKewley/S25-strategy/README.md

 ### Moving Soldiers and Workers

 You can move solders / workers / donkey's / etc between HQ and Storehouses with the `take out of store` command.
 I think this did not work in S2 Gold?
 But works in RTTR.
-Useful for moving soldiers / workers between storehouses to get soldiers to frontline sooner etc. There has to be a storehouse within a certain range for them to move to or this will not work.
+Useful for moving soldiers / workers between storehouses to get soldiers to frontline sooner etc. There has to be a storehouse within a certain range (how far?) for them to move to or this will not work.

 ## Military